-Vaccine Associated with Available 2024-2025 Influenza Vaccines Previous Serious or Anaphylactic Reaction Egg-Based IIV and LAIV ccIIV RIV Any Egg-Based IIV Or LAIV Contraindication Precaution Precaution Any ccllV Precaution Contraindication Precaution Any RIV Precaution Precaution Contraindica Unknown Influenza Vaccine Allergist Consultation Recommended
+Vaccine (of any valency) Associated Available 2024-2025 Influenza Vaccines with Previous Serious or Anaphylactic Reaction Egg-Based IIV and LAIV ccIIV RIV Any Egg-Based IIV Or LAIV Contraindication Precaution Precaution Any ccIIV Contraindication Contraindication Pre Any RIV Precaution Precaution Contraindicati Unknown Influenza Vaccine Allergist Consultation Recommended

-\ Use of ccIIV and RIV in such instances should occur in an inpatient or outpatient medical setting under the supervision of a healthcare provider (HCP) who can recognize and manage severe allergic reaction.
+^{} Use of ccIIV and RIV in such instances should occur in an inpatient or outpatient medical setting under the supervision of a healthcare provider (HCP) who can recognize and manage severe allergic reaction.
 HCPs may consider consulting with an allergist to help identify the vaccine component responsible for the reaction.